Marawan-Saqr/InternIntelligence_Movies_Station/README.md

-1-Edit Optional.
-2-Footer.
-3-Loading In Each API.
+1-Loading In Each API.
-4-Animations.
+2-Animations.